flyteorg/flyte/rsts/deployment/cluster_config/performance.rst

    * - admin-launcher.tps, admin-launcher.cacheSize, admin-launcher.workers
      - propeller
      - This config is used to configure the max rate and launch-plans that FlytePropeller can launch against FlyteAdmin
-     - It is essential to limit the number of writes from FlytePropeller to flyteadmin to prevent brown-outs or request throttling at the server.
+     - It is essential to limit the number of writes from FlytePropeller to FlyteAdmin to prevent brown-outs or request throttling at the server.
 Also the cache reduces number of calls to the server.
    * - tasks.backoff.max-duration
      - propeller
      - This config is used to configure the maximum back-off interval incase of resource-quota errors